PARTHVI-20/Alzheimer-s-Disease-Detection/README.md

 - Visualization: Matplotlib, Seaborn

 ## 📊 Dataset
 The dataset was sourced from **Kaggle**.
-We performed data preprocessing, feature selection, and comparison to improve model performance.
+We performed data preprocessing, feature selection, and model comparison to improve model performance.

 ## 📈 Model Performance
 Our best-performing model achieved: